prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 "Well, you SAID you'd do it—why don't you do it?"

-% If I don`t hit you for two cents,let the devils cry for me!
+% If I don`t hit you for two cents, let the devils cry for me!

 The new boy took two broad coppers out of his pocket and held them out with derision.